Skip to main content

 Reducing background noise

 Enhanced noise cancellation is available in LiveKit Cloud and improves the quality of turn detection and speech-to-text (STT) for voice AI apps.
-You can add background noise and voice cancellation to your agent by adding it to the room_input_options when you start your agent session.
+You can add background noise and voice cancellation to your agent by adding it to the room options when you start your agent session.
 To learn how to enable it, see the Voice AI quickstart.

 Interruptions